Skip to Main Content Shenandoah University Libraries

 Notes

-2. Eric Schlosser, Fast Food Nation: The Dark Side of the American Meal (Boston: Houghton Mifflin, 2001), 88, ProQuest Ebrary.
+2. Eric Schlosser, Fast Food Nation: The Dark Side of the American Meal (Houghton Mifflin, 2001), 88, ProQuest Ebrary.

 Shortened Notes